 But Miranda confirms the magazine is, “Not just a playground for physicians and PhDs.”
 As many in the industry are well aware, expertise in cannabis doesn’t always mean a designation after your name.
 Anyone with the right experience, including physicians, researchers, scientists, and more, can submit to the extensive peer-review submission process.
 Submission is as easy as a click of a button.

 Importantly while the publication follows a strict peer-review process, the online portal also serves as a source for other valuable insights into cannabinoid research.
 Its a database for intel on cannabinoid news and updates on studies published elsewhere.

-A Multitiered Review Process, 9 Months in the Making
+Journal of Cannabinoid Medicine: Review 9 Months in the Making

 Miranda and the team behind the Journal of Cannabinoid Medicine are working on a global scale.
 They are seeking submissions from universities, cannabinoid research centers, physicians, and clinics around the world.